sqbi-q/Caravan/README.md

 This project is fork of [Aewan](http://aewan.sourceforge.net) - created by Bruno Takahashi C. de Oliveira and licensed under the GNU General Public License.

+For a full list of authors, please see the CREDITS file.

 # Installation

 After cloning this repository, you compile and install it the same way as provided by [Aewan's README](./README):